The Claude Code SPECLAN Plugin

 If you prefer the speed of your terminal over point-and-click editors, the SPECLAN Plugin for Claude Code is built for you.

-It brings the full power of SPECLAN into your Claude Code session -- create goals, draft features, write requirements, navigate the hierarchy, transition statuses, and search across your entire specification tree.
+It brings the full power of SPECLAN into your Claude Code session -- create goals, draft features, write requirements, navigate the hierarchy, transition statuses, search across your specification tree, and ask questions about any entity in context.
 All through natural language.
 No window switching.
 No context breaks.

 You stay in the flow.
 Claude does the heavy lifting.